Alecadabra/DisplacementMonitor/README.md

-# CrackMonitor
+# Displacement Monitor

-A crack displacement measurement and monitoring Android app.
+A displacement measurement and monitoring Android app.